NcuMathRoboticsLab/MRL_LabelTool/README.md

 # MRL_LabelTool

+(The video was speeking in Chinese)
 How to use: https://www.youtube.com/watch?v=m87yXTsJ6vg&t=5s
 Build Tutorial: https://www.youtube.com/watch?v=PMmqYjvkA2Y

+Noticed that the name of the project folder(root folder) must be `MRL_LabelTool`

 This is an label tool for MRL Project, it include two windows, which can help you label the data and check the Model.

 This project use C++20, Eigen3, ImGUI, ImPlot, ImGuiFileDialog to build, it was all included in `3rdparty` folder.
 This project also supports C++17.

 On Windows10, it builed by Vscode and CMake, you can use Visual Studio, too.
-On Linux it just builed by CMake.
+On Linux you can just build by CMake.

 If you wanna change the feature, modify the "include/make_feature.h" file.